 How to apply for dual citizenship:

 The Philippine Embassy in London made a new process to submit the required to documents first and they will send you an appointment for your Oath taking ceremony.
 The PH embassy might request additional documents if needed.
 The embassy’s document cut-off is every Wednesday, if your documents have been processed and verified before Wednesday, you can have your Oath Taking on Friday of the same week.

-I applied my re-acquisition / retention application in the Philippine Embassy – London.
+I applied for my re-acquisition / retention application at the Philippine Embassy – London.
 The application and requirements are pretty straightforward.

 Requirements on how to apply for dual citizenship in the Philippine Embassy:

 - Two (2) completed Citizenship Retention and Re-acquisition forms.
 I have attached the link to the application form;